BenjaminShinar/Books-Resources/CPP Confrences/CoreC++2023/README.md

 the C++ language is "strongly typed, weakly checked language", which is nice and well, but it doesn't scale up. but we don't want to limit what kind of applications can be written, and without adding run-time overhead.

 > Type and Resource Safety
+>
 > - Every object is accessed according to the type with which is was defined (type safety).
 > - Every object is properly constructed and destroyed (resource safety).
 > - Every pointer either points to a valid object or is the <cpp>nullptr</cpp> (memory safety).
 > - Every reference through a pointer is not through teh <cpp>nullptr</cpp> (often a run-time check).
 > - Every access through t a subscripted pointer is in-range (often a run-time check).

-the solution must serve a wide variety of user/areas, it can't break existing code, it can't defer to another language, and it can't rely on all the developers "magically" improving. the challenge is to have a type-safe c++ language and to convince developers to use C++ in a safe way.
+The solution must serve a wide variety of user/areas, it can't break existing code, it can't defer to another language, and it can't rely on all the developers "magically" improving. the challenge is to have a type-safe c++ language and to convince developers to use C++ in a safe way.

 ### C++ Evolution

 C++ stared with two goals - efficient use of hardware (like C), and managing complexity (based on simula). it also meant enforcing argument type checking. a different jey idea is to "represent concepts in code". <cpp>RAII</cpp> - resource acquisition is initialization, not only memory resources, also file handles, locks, sockets, shaders.\
 In the early 80's, Object oriented programming was emerging, encapsulation, abstraction, overloading. then we have templates, containers, algorithms, smart pointers and exceptions.

 ### C++ Core Guidelines

 > - no implicit violations of he static type system.
 > - provide as good support for user-defined types as for built-in types
 > - say what you mean - emphasizes declarative styles and abstractions.
 > - syntax matters (often in perverse ways) - in general, verbosity is to be avoided.
 > - leave no room for a lower-level language (except assembler).
 > - preprocessor usage should be eliminated.
 > -
 > - make simple tasks simple.
 > - make error handling regular.